Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Applications of the 1-bit extraction method COMBINE

-Kimbrel and Saia \cite{KimbrelS00} consider a restricted model of job shop that only has two machines.
-Every job is initially available to the scheduler but only the first operation of every job is known.
-The processing requirement of each operation is unknown until it completes, and subsequent operations are revealed online only on the completion of their predecessors.
-Additionally, the operations of a job are interleaved such that no machine is requested twice in a row.
-Preemption is allowed, i.e., a machine may interrupt an operation belonging to one job in favour of executing an operation belonging to a different job.
-The interrupted operation may be resumed at a later time.
+Kimbrel and Saia \cite{KimbrelS00} consider a two-machine job shop that allows preemption, i.e., a machine may interrupt the running operation in favor of executing an operation of another job.
+The interrupted operation may be resumed later.
 The optimality criterion is to minimize the makespan.
-Kimbrel and Saia present a $\frac{3}{2}$-competitive 1-bit barely random algorithm.
-The 1-bit algorithm assigns priorities to the jobs arbitrarily -- one algorithm runs jobs in the priority order on machine 1 and in the reverse order on machine 2, and the other algorithm runs jobs in the reverse order on machine 1 and in the priority order on machine 2.
-De-randomization is difficult if the random bit forces our machines to reverse their processing order.
-The tight deterministic ratio is $2$ in the adversarial model.
-It is not clear if a careful de-randomization of the algorithm of Kimbrel and Saia will lead to a competitive ratio of less than $2$.
+Kimbrel and Saia present a $\frac{3}{2}$-competitive 1-bit barely random algorithm that begins by arbitrarily assigning a priority order to the jobs.
+One deterministic algorithm runs jobs in priority order on machine 1 and in reverse priority order on machine 2, whereas the other runs jobs in reverse priority order on machine 1 and in priority order on machine 2.
+Derandomization becomes difficult if the random bit forces the machines to reverse their processing orders. \begin{theorem} Derandomizing the online two-machine job shop (with resuming) algorithm of Kimbrel and Saia \cite{KimbrelS00} yields a deterministic $10-5\sqrt2\leq 2.929$-competitive algorithm for the online two-machine job shop problem (with resuming) in the ROM. \end{theorem} \begin{proof} See Appendix \ref{appendix:KimbrelSaia}. \end{proof}